Newcastle Jets FC: AFC Champions League debut

-The Return of van Egmond
+The Return of Gary van Egmond (2011–2014)

-On 4 October 2011, the club terminated the contract of coach Branko Čulina, as well commencing the process of applying to the FFA to have the three-year "marquee" contract of (Čulina's son) Jason set aside.
+On 4 October 2011, the club terminated the contract of coach Branko Culina, as well commencing the process of applying to the FFA to have the three-year "marquee" contract of (Culina's son) Jason set aside.
 Although no one reason was cited for the decision it was believed that an argument was reached between Branko, CEO Robbie Middleby, and owner Nathan Tinkler, regarding the nepotist nature of Jason's signing, as well as "medical advice".
 Middleby stated: "The decision to terminate the contracts was made after a long deliberation by the Newcastle Jets’ Advisory Board".
 While Tinkler stated that "Jason's injury could mean the Jets are without their marquee player for up to three seasons – not a good result for the club, supporters, sponsors and players."
-The Jets appointed Gary van Egmond as Čulina's replacement.
+The Jets appointed Gary van Egmond as Culina's replacement.

 In April 2012, Nathan Tinkler announced that he would hand back the Newcastle Jets A-League licence to the FFA, because of his mounting financial difficulties.
 The Federation said that Tinkler's Hunter Sports Group could not just hand back its licence, and was breaching a binding contract by walking away from the Jets.
 On 1 May, after face-to-face talks between Tinkler and FFA chairman Frank Lowy, it was announced that Tinkler would remain the owner of the club.

 Newcastle Jets playing against Sydney FC in October 2012.

 At the end of the 2011–12 A-League season, Gary van Egmond started a clean-out by getting rid of the majority of Branko Čulina's squad.
 That including fan-favourites Jeremy Brockie, Tarek Elrich, Labinot Haliti and Nikolai Topor-Stanley.
 Van Egmond implemented his possession-based style by signing many young talents such as James Brown, Scott Neville and Craig Goodwin.
 The Jets went unbeaten throughout the entire 2012–13 pre-season, with wins over defending champions Brisbane Roar and rivals Central Coast Mariners.

 On 21 September 2012, the Jets signed former England international and Premier League giant Emile Heskey as their marquee player for the 2012–13 season.
 Heskey signed for a one-year deal but hoped to extend his stay.
 He wore the number 9 jersey throughout his time in Newcastle.
 The Jets lost their first game of the season against Adelaide United, but then went on to beat Sydney FC, rivals Central Coast Mariners and Melbourne Victory, to sit second behind Adelaide on goal difference after round 4.